Xmodal/autonomX/doc/GENERATOR.md

 Please note that `select` fields accept an **integer value**, and not a string value; less so an actual enum identifier.
 This is to facilitate parsing in C++, which is very strict on the ways you can access enum values.
 When defining a default value for such a field, make sure that the index you input here corresponds to the index of the enum you're trying to target back in C++.

 ## Additional .qrc procedures
-Currently, the only way to include generators is by burning them into the application when it is built, rather than have them stand as all-in-1 external packages.
-As such, any new file that is added inside of `generators` should imperatively be included in the Qt resource system file (`qml.qrc`).
-Errors *will* otherwise occur at runtime.
+All the generators are bundled with the application at build time.
+Any metadata file for the generators must be added to the Qt resource file (qml.qrc).

 ## Tying it all back to C++